-15 Aug How to Plan a Disney World Vacation?
+15 Jan How to Plan a Disney World Vacation

-Disney World is massive with so many attractions to ride, seasonal offerings, places to shop, shows to see and things to eat.
+Disney World is massive with so many attractions to ride, seasonal offerings to enjoy, places to shop, shows to see and things to eat.
 You simply can’t do it all in one trip.
-Plan to see things that are of the most interest to you and your travel party and you’ll have a great time.
+The best way to plan a Disney vacation is to do some research and include things that are of the most interest to you and your travel party.
+You’re sure to have a great time if you fit something for everyone in the itinerary.
+Disney World can be whatever you want it to be from long days at the park with little ones to romantic, fine dining getaways for two.

 Disney World Vacation Planning Basics